WICG/turtledove/FLEDGE.md

 4. The data version is passed in `browserSignals.crossOriginDataVersion`, not `browserSignals.dataVersion`.

-Note that older version of Chrome did not support cross-origin trusted signals.
+Note that older versions of Chrome did not support cross-origin trusted signals.
 You can query whether support is available as:

 ```